 A Story of Their Own: Bay One

-Bay One begins the narrative of the story of the refugees in A Story of Their Own.
+Bay One begins the narrative of the refugees in A Story of Their Own.
 It shows a shadow man entering the bay from the left to join the moving procession of figures.
 The large faces of the children remind us of the humanity of the anonymous shadow figures.
 This bay is 10' high and 13' wide.

 Bay one: Close-up of Boy's face